 Social programme 8 June

-The conference organises two alternatives for social programme, and more information will be posted.
+The conference organises two alternatives for social programme:

 - Visit to Årstad Upper Secondary School, Vocational Programmes